geraldvillorente/drupalpilipinas/sites/all/modules/custom/README.txt

-Put all custom modules here.
+Put all custom modules here..